 Today we have our first acclimatization days.
 It is very important to have proper acclimatization to avoid possible risks of acute mountain sickness or altitude sickness.
 And during the acclimatization days, it is recommended to get involved in physical activities instead of just taking a rest.
 We will, therefore, go for a short hike around nearby Thame or simply take a look around Namche bazaar.
-Here, we also get an exclusive chance to meet like-minded travelers, Everest summiteers and have a close look at the lifestyle of local Sherpa inhabitants.
+Here, we also get an exclusive chance to meet like-minded travelers, and Everest summiteers and have a close look at the lifestyle of local Sherpa inhabitants.
 We will stay overnight in Namche Bazar.

 Day 6 : Namche Bazzar to Tengboche (3,870m/12,694ft): 5 – 6 hrs::

-We start our day after having our breakfast and continue our journey to Tengboche with awesome views of Everest Himalayan ranges.
-We gradually make our way through beautiful Everest trekking trails, spot alpine flora, and fauna, have our lunch at Phuki Thega, and finally arrive at Tengboche at end of the day.
+We start our day after having our breakfast and continue our journey to Tengboche with awesome views of the Everest Himalayan ranges.
+We gradually make our way through beautiful Everest trekking trails, spot alpine flora, and fauna, have our lunch at Phuki Thega, and finally arrive at Tengboche at the end of the day.
 The major attractions here would be a visit to the ancient Tengboche Buddhist monastery with rich cultural/traditional insights and capture close views of Everest, Amadablam, and other neighboring peaks.
 Overnight stay in Tengboche.

 Day 7 : Tengboche to Dingboche (4,360 m/14,300ft):5 – 6 hrs ::

-It will be another exciting day of our Everest Base Camp Trek while heading towards Dingboche crossing through beautiful forests, numerous suspension bridges via Imja River, visiting Chortens while exploring rare Himalayan flora and fauna.
+It will be another exciting day of our Everest Base Camp Trek while heading towards Dingboche crossing through beautiful forests, and numerous suspension bridges via Imja River, and visiting Chortens while exploring rare Himalayan flora and fauna.
 As we climb higher and gain altitudes, the views become more and more clear.
 We stay overnight at Dingboche.

 Day 8 : Dingboche (4,360 m/14,300ft): Acclimatization Day::

 We will be setting up acclimatization day today as it is very important in EBC to let your body adapt according to changing altitude surroundings.
 Before trekking towards glacier moraines and tougher trails at high altitudes, we get ready for the challenges by going for hikes to nearby hills and monasteries that provide great insights into local cultures and traditions.
 So, even if it’s called a rest day, it will be a rather active day instead of hiking around nearby hills.
-And at the end of the day, we return Dingboche for an overnight stay.
+And at the end of the day, we return to Dingboche for an overnight stay.